swincas/contributing_to_open_source/prs_and_reviewing.md

     cd contributing_to_open_source
     ls

-You should see a set of directories, with one directory per participant (ordered by last name).
-Go into the directory with your last name, e.g.:
+Under ``participants`` you should see a set of directories, with one directory per participant (ordered by github user name).
+Go into the directory with your user name, e.g.:

-    cd bsipocz
+    cd participants/bsipocz

 You should now see the following files:

 * ``README.md``: basic documentation for some of the code